 Despite this, Turkish coffee is still in full evidence.
 Most of the newer and hipper establishments will serve Turkish coffee.
 And many restaurants, bars and hotels will offer Turkish coffee as a matter of habit.

-I do like the process, it’s much more of an art form that chucking your coffee into a french press.
+I do like the process, it’s much more of an art form that chucking your coffee into a french press and it’s an entracing joy to watch someone do it.
 A part of me wants to spend the time to master it.
 One day, perhaps.
 One for the bucket list, if you like.